Kitsudora/RVFPGA-3-0-Local-Copy/README.md

 The official RVfpga materials recommend using **Cygwin**, which provides a Linux-like environment within Windows.
 Cygwin supports the required build tools and scripts and is fully compatible with the official teaching materials.

-> *Tip:* You can also use **WSL2 (Windows Subsystem for Linux 2)** with **Ubuntu 22.04**.
+> **Note:** You can also use **WSL2 (Windows Subsystem for Linux 2)** with **Ubuntu 22.04**.
 This setup allows convenient access to shared files between Linux and Windows, and avoids the performance limitations of running Vivado inside a virtual machine.
 The official materials do **not** include setup instructions for WSL2, and it requires manual installation and configuration of all dependencies.

 ---